 It was from one of our psychiatrists, Dr. M. Poor Dr. M also completed her Residency at our hospital, though no one has any idea how, because by all counts she does not speak or understand English.
 Her inability to properly communicate with patients was not, by itself, a good enough reason to not hire her.
 Instead, they just assigned her to the Admissions department where she evaluates patients as they walk or are dragged through the door.
 Surely one doesn’t need to have a mastery of the English language in order to determine someone’s mental state.

 I’ll be honest—I don’t have much first hand knowledge of her inability to speak English because I’ve actually never heard her speak.
+While I would love to direct her to something like Effortless English language training, I cannot be entirely sure if she absolutely needs it or not.
 In staff meetings, she prefers to just shake her head and look at the table any time she is asked a question.
 In doing so, she manages to fly under the radar and because she actually bothers to show up to work she is no where near the top of the “Shittiest Employees” list.

 I’m not saying she doesn’t speak English because she has an accent or a different first language—that describes about 85% of the people who work in the hospital.
 What I’m telling you is that Dr. M. truly has no idea what is going on at any given moment.